White Sox vs. Athletics Player Props Betting Odds

-Luis Robert and Brent Rooker are two of the top players with prop bets available when the Chicago White Sox and the Oakland Athletics square off at Guaranteed Rate Field on Thursday (at 8:10 PM ET).
+Player prop bet options for Luis Robert, Brent Rooker and others are listed when the Chicago White Sox host the Oakland Athletics at Guaranteed Rate Field on Friday (at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!